BENR0/textory/README.rst

 Installation
 ------------

-Textory can be installed with pip after cloning this repository and cd'ing into the textory directory:
+Textory can be installed from PyPI with pip:

 .. code-block:: bash

-    pip install .
+    pip install textory